by Sarah MacLean

 Eleven Scandals to Start to Win a Duke’s Heart is the final book in the Love by Numbers trilogy by author Sarah MacLean.
 After devouring the first two books (you can click on links to those reviews at the end of this post) I was excited to begin this one.
 McLean didn’t disappoint me, as she delivered another humorous romance with a headstrong heroine.
 I quickly consumed this while on vacation and found it to be delightful.

 Juliana Fiori is the Italian half-sister of Gabriel St. John, the Marques of Ralston whom we met in Nine Rules to Break When Romancing A Rake.
 She has been introduced to London society but they whisper about her.
-She feels like a fish out of water trying to live by the tons rules.
+She feels like a fish out of water trying to live by the rules of the ton.
 When she is accosted, she hits the man and narrowly escapes by hiding in a carriage.
 This particular carriage turns out to belong to Simon Pearson, the Duke of Leighton. (otherwise known as the Duke of Disdain.)
-The tango, these two dance, is delicious and the tale kept me completely immersed.
+The tango these two dance, is delicious and the tale kept me completely immersed.
 I laughed, cried and cheered these misfits on.

 Juliana and Simon could not be more different.
 He is all prim and proper; strictly adhering to all the rules of society.
 She can be bold and outspoken.
 The two have previously met and were immediately attracted to each other.
 When Simon discovered her identity, he was outraged. (for not disclosing this information immediately) Simon needs a prim and proper wife and discovers he must do something immediately to protect his reputation before a scandalous secret is discovered.
 He sets his eyes on the tons darling; Lady Penelope Marbury.
 Juliana has other plans and I truly adored her.
 She is refreshing and I loved how she could turn Simon upside down and inside out.
 She is exactly what this stiff, controlled, smexy Duke needs.
 I loved Simon, despite the fact that several times I wanted to slap him across the face and shout, “What are you doing?
 You blundering idiot! “ What a thrill watching Juliana peel back Simon’s layers to reveal the steamy, passionate man within.